stable-release/in-memory-key-store/README.md

 This README is here to remind myself how this persisted REPL key-value storage works.
+- Run tests with: `cargo test -- --test-threads=1` due to file persistence

 - Supported command handlers:
     1. set